Meet our FAQ contributors

 Students can submit any approved national or international test result.
 For a list of approved tests, please visit our testing policy page.

 If English is not your native language and your secondary or higher education was completed in a non-native English speaking country, you must take a test of English Language proficiency.

 - I'd like to interview, how can I set up an appointment?

-For many students living far away, an off campus event or interview is the best way to get a chance to talk to a University of Rochester representative.
-The University of Rochester also accepts the CIEE Applicant Interview (CAI) for students currently in China To find out more about these options, visit our Off-Campus events page.
+For many students living far away, an off-campus event or interview is the best way to get a chance to talk to a University of Rochester representative.
+The University of Rochester also accepts the CIEE Applicant Interview (CAI) for students currently in China, Taiwan, and South Korea.
+To find out more about these options, visit our Off-Campus events page.

 - What is an I-20?